 I am a registered, qualified counsellor, therapeutic Mentor and well-being practitioner, working in Bristol, South Gloucestershire and North Somerset.

-I am a children’s counsellor, but also work with adults in a 1:1 or group setting.
+I am a children and family therapist, also working with adults in a 1:1 or group setting.

-I have worked in children and young people, and adult mental health support services in Bristol and South Gloucestershire – providing advocacy, therapeutic mentoring, emotional and psychological support, for the last four years.
+I have worked in children and young people, and adult mental health support services in Bristol and South Gloucestershire – providing advocacy, therapeutic mentoring, emotional and psychological support, for the past five years.

-I also worked with Survive – a charity which supports women and children in Bristol and South Gloucestershire who have experienced domestic violence and abuse.
-And facilitating support groups for 11 – 17 yr olds to explore their responses to the effects of their experiences of domestic violence and abuse.
-My aim is to engage the children with positive behaviours and choice making, to understand that none of what they have experienced is their fault.
+I have previously worked for Survive – a charity which supports women and children in Bristol and South Gloucestershire who have experienced domestic violence and abuse.
+Facilitating support groups for 11 – 17 yr olds to explore their responses to the effects of their experiences of domestic abuse, with the aim to improve well-being.

-All my work is person/child-centred and my counselling uses the humanistic, integrative approach, which means I use a range of therapeutic styles and methods to ensure I can meet the needs of my clients and their situations in the most appropriate way, whilst keeping your interests, as the client central to the work we do.
+All my work is person/child-centred and therapy is based on the humanistic, integrative approach, which means I use a range of therapeutic styles and methods to ensure I can meet the needs of my clients and their situations in the most appropriate way, whilst keeping your interests, as the client central to the work we do.

-I attend individual fortnightly supervision and am part of a supervision group and counselling network which helps to ensure the quality of my work and my fitness to practice.
+I attend individual monthly supervision and am part of a supervision group and counselling network which helps to ensure the quality of my work and my fitness to practice.